grafana/agent/docs/sources/flow/reference/components/otelcol.processor.transform.md

 `statements` | `list(string)` | A list of OTTL statements. | | yes

 The supported values for `context` are:
-* `resource`: Use when interacting only with OTLP resources (e.g. resource attributes).
+* `resource`: Use when interacting only with OTLP resources (for example, resource attributes).
-* `scope`: Use when interacting only with OTLP instrumentation scope (e.g. name of the instrumentation scope).
+* `scope`: Use when interacting only with OTLP instrumentation scope (for example, the name of the instrumentation scope).
 * `metric`: Use when interacting only with individual OTLP metrics.
-* `datapoint`: Use when interacting only with individual OTLP data points.
+* `datapoint`: Use when interacting only with individual OTLP metric data points.

-See [OTTL Context][] for more information about how ot use contexts.
+Refer to [OTTL Context][] for more information about how to use contexts.

 ### log_statements block